 The children’s cystic fibrosis team see children and young people with Cystic Fibrosis from diagnosis until it is time for them to complete transition to adult CF care leading up to their 18th birthday.

 Weekly Paediatric MDT CF clinic are held on Monday mornings.
-These take place in the Paediatric Outpatient department, Royal Devon and Exeter Hospital, Wonford site, Level 1, Area J.
+These take place in the Paediatric Outpatient Department, Royal Devon and Exeter Hospital, Wonford site, Level 1, Area J.

-If there are specific infection control issues relevant to your child’s care, or if it is important to see you at other times then arrangements can be made for ad hoc slots to meet your needs
+If there are specific infection control issues relevant to your child’s care, or if it is important to see you at other times then arrangements can be made for ad hoc slots to meet your needs.

 Please allow plenty of time for parking prior to your appointment.

+Children with CF are at risk of cross-infection with bugs from other people with CF. Face to face clinics are therefore organised to minimise the risk of this happening.
 We allocate you a specific appointment time to help with this and aim to keep you separate from other patients.
-On arrival, children and families are allocated their own clinic room and then (apart from height and weight measurements) all other activities take place within that room.
+On arrival, you are allocated your own clinic room and then (apart from height and weight measurements) all other activities take place within that room.
+We encourage you to bring your own child’s toys and activities to appointments.Each room is cleaned before and after use to CF standards of care.

 Tips for a successful virtual appointment!

-If you can’t access us we can problem solve by telephone and usually resolve this with you.
+If you can’t access us we can problem solve by telephone and usually resolve this with you!

 Each clinic is attended by at least one CF Doctor and members of the Multidisciplinary team.